 Face time is not really necessary when it comes to anxiety therapy.

 But you know what is necessary?
 Getting an effective therapist.

 The point here is to limit yourself to therapy to which you can actually commit.

-Otherwise you will just find it easier to miss sessions or to abandon treatment.
+Otherwise you will find it easy to skip sessions or to abandon treatment.
 But mental health is a matter of persistence.

-If you search locally or go the remote way it will be easier for you to stay in treatment.
+If you search locally or go the remote way it will be easier for you to stay in treatment and eventually defeat anxiety.